yahiakala/routing/docs/routes/index.md

 : The time in seconds that determines when the data is stale.
 By default this is 0, i.e. the data is always considered stale when navigating to the route.
 This is only relevant when `cache_data_mode` is set to `STALE_WHILE_REVALIDATE`.

 `server_fn (optional)`
 : The server function to call when the route is matched. e.g. `"get_article"`.
-This server function will be called with the same keyword arguments as the route's `loader` method.
-Note this is optional and equivalent to defining a `loader` method the calls the same server function.
+This server function will be called with the same keyword arguments as the route's `load_data` method.
+Note this is optional and equivalent to defining a `load_data` method the calls the same server function.

 `server_silent=False`
 : If `True` then the server function will be called using `anvil.server.call_s`.
 By default this is `False`.